-Jesus was warning everyone that the wrath of God was a real and serious thing.
-Since it was a real and serious thing, Jesus urged people to repent and believe in Him so they would not face it.
-Jesus was telling people in advance of the great danger they were in so that they could avoid it.
-The wrath of God is entirely avoidable.
+Jesus warned us that the wrath of God is very real and very serious, and urged everyone to repent and believe in Him so they wouldn't face it.
+Jesus was telling people in advance of the great danger they were in so they could avoid it.
+The wrath of God is entirely avoidable!

-The question is, what choice are you going to make?
-Many people are simply unwilling to turn their life over to Christ.
-They want to be in charge.
+What choice are you going to make?
+Many people are unwilling to turn their life over to Christ because they want to be in charge.
 Instead of obeying God and keeping His commandments they want to live as they please.
-They have no desire for holiness, and instead seek to do what is right in their own eyes.
-These people may be happy with their lives, but God is not.
-Saul was a person who lived as he pleased and did whatever he wanted.
-In the end he faced the wrath of God - and so will all who follow in his footsteps.
+They have no desire for holiness and instead seek to do whatever is right in their own eyes.
+These people may be happy with their lives, but God is extremely angry with them.
+Saul lived as he pleased and did whatever he wanted, and in the end he faced the wrath of God.
+All those who follow in his footsteps will be judged as well, and will be cast into everlasting torment.

-There is only one way to escape the wrath of God, and that is to surrender your life to Christ.
-You must repent of your sins and believe in the Messiah whom God has sent, and who shed His own blood as payment for your sins.
+There's only one way to escape the wrath of God and that's to surrender your life to Christ.
+You must repent of your sins and believe in Jesus, who shed His own blood as payment for your sins.
 Surrendering your life means that God is in charge.
 It means that you will do the things that God wants instead of the things that you want.
-It means that you will seek to obey the Lord in all things.
-It means that you sacrifice your own will and instead seek to do the Lord's will.
-In order to live forever in a world free from evil and death you must die to your own desires and give yourself wholly to the Lord.
-It means you have to cast aside all the sins that are holding you back and seek holiness.
-If you believe in Christ and turn your life over to God then the Lord will have mercy on you.
-The Lord will spare your soul, and you will never face the wrath of God.
+It means you will seek to obey the Lord in all things.
+It means that you give up your own will and seek to do God's will.

+In order to be saved you must sacrifice your own desires and give yourself wholly to the Lord.
+You must cast aside all the sins that are holding you back and seek holiness.
+If you believe that Jesus died for your sins and rose from the dead on the third day, and if you ask God to forgive your sins and you give your life to Him, then God will have mercy on you.
+He will spare your soul and you will never face the wrath of God.

-But if you do not - if you continue in your sins - then do not delude yourself into thinking that everything is going to be all right.
+If you don't do those things - if you continue on in your sins - then things are not going to go well for you.
 The wicked may have their day in this life, but judgment is coming.
+One day you will be cast into the Lake of Fire and tormented day and night for all of eternity (Revelation 20:14-15).

-Now is the day to avoid it, while there is still time.
+Now is the day to avoid it, while there's still time.
 The day is rapidly approaching when it will be too late - and when that day comes God will show you no pity and no mercy.
-If you seek the mercy and forgiveness of God then now is the time to obtain it, while you are still alive.
+If you desire God's mercy and forgiveness then now is the time to obtain it, while you're still alive.